gordoste/openprog_aio/README.md

 3. one 6x6mm SMD push button for the PROG button (two if you choose to fit the RESET button)
 4. USB socket - either thru-hole Mini-B (I got some from AliExpress which worked fine) or SMD Micro-B (GCT part # USB3076-30-A) (this has fine-pitch pins and is not easy to hand-solder).

+## Construction Notes

+You can use [this interactive BOM](ibom.html) to assist in placing parts.

+Assuming you are hand-soldering, solder the parts in the following order:
+1. Back side: Transistors, diodes, resistors, capacitors, regulator
+2. Front side: Transistors, diodes, resistors, LEDs, ceramic capacitors, inductor, PIC18F25K50, button(s), electrolytic cap, USB socket, pin headers.

+Be careful to only apply a small amount of solder when soldering the USB socket, as it is very easy to create a bridge.
+Don't panic if you do - turn your soldering iron up a bit hotter than normal, apply a liberal amount of flux and then use desolder braid to try to get rid of __all__ of the solder from the bridged pins.
+Once it's cleaned up, try again with less solder.

 ## Board photo
 ![Photo of board](photo.jpg)